apache/incubator-retired-edgent-samples/README.md

 profile is specified.

 Currently, building and running the samples for the Android platform is not supported.
-Many samples use the `DevelopmentProvider` and the `DevelopmentProvider` is not supported on the Android platform.
+Many samples happen to use the `DevelopmentProvider`, which is not supported on the Android platform.

 Build the samples
 ```sh